HypixelDev/PublicAPI/Documentation/methods/session.md

 # session
+**Note**: This method is deprecated and will be removed at a later date.

 ## Description
-Returns session information for given player
+Returns session information for given player.

 ## Parameters
 - key